dourmiah/Fraud_detection_lead_2/04_consumer/README.md

 ```

+This generates a pretty fat `consumer.img` file.

 <p align="center">
 <img src="./assets/img01.png" alt="drawing" width="600"/>
 <p>

 The `build_img.ps1` PowerShell script is a one liner.
-It calls docker to build `consumer_img` and indicates where to find the Dockerfile.
+It calls ``docker`` to build `consumer_img` and indicates where to find the Dockerfile.

+The reason why I keep writing one line PowerShell scripts is that they add a "level of indirection" :
+* I always invoke the same script (`build_img.ps1`)
+* The content take care of the context : build an image for ``consumerXY.py``, for ``producerXY.py``...
+* The same apply to `run_app.ps1`.
+I run the same command but it launch different modules according the context.

 ```
 docker build -t consumer_img -f docker/Dockerfile .